Akiak7/RecurrentComplexVolts1.20.1/README.md

 - Permission level `2` is required for selection, preview, placement, confirm, cancel, undo, catalog reloads, predictive locating, and `/rc generate`.
-- Permission level `4` is required for exports, editable copies, metadata and loot-generator changes, missing-block replacement changes, and global balance edits.
+- Permission level `4` is required for exports, editable copies, metadata and loot-generator/structure-list membership changes, missing-block replacement changes, and global balance edits.

 In singleplayer, enable cheats when creating the world or temporarily use `Open to LAN -> Allow Cheats`.
 On a dedicated server, use the normal operator